 Three years later, in 1890, Ida Gray became the first Black woman to graduate with a Doctor of Dental Surgery degree in the US.
 (She was one of three women in her graduating class, and the 23rd woman to graduate from the dental school at the University of Michigan.)
-After graduation, she returned to Cincinnati and opened up her own dental practice on 9th St. The 1893 book, Noted Negro Women: Their Triumphs and Activities by Dr. Monroe Alphus Majors, mentions that her patients included both Blacks and whites.
+After graduation, she returned to Cincinnati and opened up her own dental practice at 261 W. 9th St. The 1893 book, Noted Negro Women: Their Triumphs and Activities by Dr. Monroe Alphus Majors, mentions that her patients included both Blacks and whites.

 In 1895, Ida married James Sanford Nelson, a Spanish-American War veteran.
 The couple moved to Chicago, where she set up a new practice serving a clientele of all races.
 Ida was the first Black woman to practice dentistry in Chicago.
 She mentored one of her patients, Olive M. Henderson, who became the second female Black dentist in Chicago.
 James passed away in 1926, and Ida went on to marry William Rollins, a waiter.